PRDTs: Composable Design and Verification of Consensus Protocols using Replicated Data Types: Abstract

 \section{Abstract}

-Consensus protocols are fundamental in distributed systems as they enable software with strong consistency properties.
-However, designing optimized protocols for specific use-cases under certain system assumptions is typically a laborious and error-prone process requiring expert knowledge.
-While most recent optimized protocols are variations of well-known algorithms like Paxos or Raft, they often necessitate complete re-implementations, potentially introducing new bugs and complicating the application of existing verification results.
-This approach stands in the way of application-specific consistency protocols that can easily be amended or swapped out, depending on the given application and deployment scenario.
+Consensus protocols are fundamental in distributed systems as they enable services with strong consistency properties.
+However, designing protocols optimized for specific use-cases under certain system assumptions is typically an error-prone process requiring expert knowledge.
+Furthermore, while most recent optimized protocols are variations of well-known algorithms like Paxos or Raft, they often necessitate complete re-implementations, potentially introducing new bugs and complicating the application of existing verification results.
+This approach impedes application-specific consistency protocols that can easily be amended or swapped out, depending on the given application and deployment scenario.

 We propose \emph{Protocol Replicated Data Types} (PRDTs), a novel programming model for implementing consensus protocols using replicated data types (RDTs).
 Inspired by the knowledge-based view of consensus, PRDTs employ RDTs to monotonically accumulate \emph{knowledge} until \emph{agreement} is reached.
-This approach allows for implementations focusing on high-level protocol logic with minimal network environment assumptions.
+This approach allows for implementations focusing on high-level protocol logic that abstracts away network details and facilitates automated verification.
 Moreover, by applying existing algebraic composition techniques for RDTs in the PRDT context, we enable composable protocol building-blocks for implementing complex protocols.
-We present a formal model of our approach, demonstrate its application in PRDT-based implementations of existing protocols, and report empirical evaluation results.
-Our findings indicate that the PRDT approach offers enhanced flexibility and composability in protocol design, facilitates reasoning about correctness, and does not suffer from inherent performance limitations that would prevent its use in real-world applications.
+We present a formal model of our approach and implement a proof procedure that allows automated reasoning about the consensus safety of concrete PRDT implementations.
+Additionally, we demonstrate the applicability of our model in verified PRDT-based implementations of existing consensus protocols, and report empirical performance evaluation results.
+Our findings indicate that the PRDT approach offers enhanced flexibility and composability in protocol design, facilitates reasoning about correctness, and is suited for real-world adoption without intrinsic performance drawbacks.